 - When you enter a question, the dropdown list displays a set of proposed questions in valid syntax, listed in the order of how closely they approximate your question text.
 If the proposed questions do not match your entry, add quotation marks around the sensor names (see Use reserved words or characters).
 Alternatively, click More ways to explore data in the dropdown list to open the Question Builder, which shows how to properly format question text.

-- If your question does not appear in the dropdown list, select the enhanced search option.
-The natural language parser examines the question text to show additional questions.
+- If your question does not appear in the dropdown list, select the Use enhanced search for option.
+The natural language parser then examines the question text and shows additional questions.

 - If your question text includes a parameterized sensor, Interact prompts you for the parameters.

-After you press Enter or click a question in the dropdown list, the Question Results page opens to show answers from endpoints.
+After you press Enter or select a question in the dropdown list, the Question Results page opens to show answers from endpoints.

 The Question Builder provides a guided method for creating a dynamic question.
 It has form fields to help you complete the get statement and the from clause, including any filters.

 - To create a new question, click Build Question beside the Ask a Question field on the Tanium Home page.